openhab/openhab-addons/bundles/org.openhab.binding.insteon/README.md

 ### Sirens

 When turning on the siren directly, the binding will trigger the siren with no delay and up to the maximum duration (~2 minutes).
-The channels to change the alarm delay and duration are only for the siren arming behavior.
+The channels to change the alert delay and duration are only used for the siren arming behavior.

 Here is an example configuration for a siren module: